 It’s amazing how play can stimulate cognitive development in children – fire up their ability to understand, think, imagine, reason, solve problems and see beyond the obvious.

-As children, would any of us have imagined our favourite childhood games (from good ol’ hide n seek and den making to bubble blowing) were, in fact, cognitive activities disguised in the garb of pure fun?
+As children, would any of us have imagined our favourite childhood games (from good ol’ hide n seek and den making to bubble-blowing) are, in fact, cognitive activities disguised in the garb of pure fun?

 Most of the Early Years activities around the world are now built around the four core areas that promote cognitive development – sorting and classifying, sequencing, puzzles and memory games and role-playing.